-The first book of the Rose Island Lighthouse Series will be about Wanton Chase, a boy who lived in the lighthouse with his grandparents from the time he was 18 months old until he had to leave the island to go to school in Newport at age seven (1910 to 1917).
+The first book of the Rose Island Lighthouse Series is about Wanton Chase, a boy who lived in the lighthouse with his grandparents from the time he was 18 months old until he had to leave the island to go to school in Newport at age seven (1910 to 1917).
 His grandfather, Charles Curtis, was the lighthouse keeper, serving at that post longer than anyone else.
 Before Wanton Chase died at the age of 99, he wrote down his memories of life at the lighthouse.
 I’ve taken those memories and expanded them into short stories.
-The book is composed of these short stories about Wanton—based upon his adult recollections—interspersed with brief snippets of history concerning such subjects as the Rose Island Lighthouse, life in America in 1910, and the duties of a lighthouse keeper.
+The book is composed of short stories about Wanton—based upon his adult recollections—interspersed with brief snippets of history concerning such subjects as the Rose Island Lighthouse, life in America in 1910, and the duties of a lighthouse keeper.
 It is written at a middle-grade level so that it appeals to readers of all ages; mature readers can enjoy the stories themselves or read them aloud to young children.
 And Woodhall Press will be publishing the book in hardcover as well as paperback so that everyone will be able to buy a copy.
 If all goes well, The Curious Childhood of Wanton Chase was published June 1, 2019, and is now available on Amazon.com and wherever books are sold.

 By the way, from Memorial Day to Labor Day, the Rose Island Lighthouse is open for tours.
-So, if you happen to be looking for something fun to do this summer, take the Jamestown Ferry out to Rose Island and check out the lighthouse, beautifully restored by the folks of the Rose Island Lighthouse Foundation.
+So, if you happen to be looking for something fun to do in the summer, take the Jamestown Ferry out to Rose Island and check out the lighthouse, beautifully restored by the folks of the Rose Island Lighthouse Foundation.
 And make sure to check back here to see new stories and postings about the lighthouse and about our upcoming books.
 See you then!